 19. Athens, Georgia

 For a healthy dose of Southern charm and affordable living, you can retire in picturesque Athens.
-With just 120,000 residents, this friendly college town offers a warm climate and isn't stuffed to the gills with retirees like Florida.
+With less than 127,000 residents, this friendly college town offers a warm climate and isn't stuffed to the gills with retirees like Florida.